zerosonesfun/wp-bluesky-autopost-per-author/README.md

 # Bluesky Auto-Poster per Author

 Let each author at your WordPress website connect to their Bluesky account.
 When they publish a post, it is sent to their Bluesky account.
-(There is a 1 to 2 minute delay.)
+(There is a 1 to 2+ minute delay depending on if a token is expired and/or something like the image upload fails at first.)

 ## Plugin Overview